How do you set a port free assigned to a particular process/application? This tutorial shows how to kill the port in the Windows operating system.

 SUCCESS: The process with PID YOUR_PID_NUMBER has been terminated.

-In the end, rerun the first command to check if the process is on or not.
+In the end, rerun the first command to check whether or not the process is on.
 If you get an empty line, the process successfully ended, and the required port is free.